Green Hierarchical Vision Transformer for Masked Image Modeling: Experiments

 \textbf{The influence of the mask ratio, the number of decoder blocks, and the pre-training epochs.}\quad From Figure~\ref{fig:exp_abla_mratios_dblocks}(a), we can see that the performance of our method is quite stable with the mask ratio $r$ varying from 0.5 to 0.85, which conforms with the observation of~\cite{he2021masked}.
 In Figure~\ref{fig:exp_abla_mratios_dblocks}(b), we also study the influence of the depth of the decoder.
 Intriguingly, the results suggest that fewer decoder blocks produce better results.
 This study favors the simple prediction head design of SimMIM~\cite{xie2021simmim} with hierarchical models and is in contrast to the observation of MAE~\cite{he2021masked} with isotropic ones.
 For simplicity and efficiency, we fix $r = 0.75$ and the number of decoder blocks to 1 throughout the paper.
 Furthermore, we study the impact of pre-training budgets on our method.
 As shown in Figure~\ref{fig:exp_abla_mratios_dblocks}(c), the fine-tuning accuracy increases steadily \wrt the number of training epochs and does not seem to stagnate, suggesting its potential for a further performance boost.

 \textbf{Pre-training with larger window size.}\quad The work of~\cite{liu2021swinv2} puts forth that using a larger window size is beneficial for fine-tuning.
-In practice, however, it might be less practical because of the quadratic complexity of self-attention \wrt the window size.
+In practice, however, it might be less practical because of the

+quadratic complexity of self-attention \wrt the window size.
 Fortunately, operating only on the visible patches permits the training with a larger window size with little extra cost.
-As displayed in Table~\ref{tab:abla_win}, pre-training with doubled window size only marginally increases the training time/GPU memory by less than 10\%/20\% yet brings a moderate performance improvement despite $p=7$ in the fine-tuning.
+As displayed in Table~\ref{tab:abla_win}, pre-training with doubled window size only marginally increases the training time/GPU memory by less than 10\%/20\% yet brings a moderate performance improvement despite $p=7$ in the fine-tuning stage.